Wendy Wason

-Wendy Wason is a Scottish writer, comedian and actress.
+Wendy Wason is a South African-born British writer, comedian and actress from Scotland.

 Career

 Wason reached the grand final of the Babycham Funny Women competition at The Comedy Store (London) in 2005.

 In 2008 Wason appeared on Last Comic Standing and she did her first Edinburgh Fringe Festival hour long show called Things I didn’t know.

 At the 2011 Edinburgh Festival Wason did two shows whilst nine months pregnant, performing at The Stand Comedy Club in her own one-woman show, and at the Gilded Balloon in the show Looser Woman with Karen Dunbar.
 In 2012 Wason performed at the New York Comedy Festival.
 Wason returned to the Edinburgh Festival again in 2016 with her show Tiny Me.